 As content marketing becomes bigger, bolder and better, this award is for the campaign that had the most impact over a period of at least three months and must focus on a specific aim.
 As well as demonstrating creativity, this campaign is likely to show off the full range of content marketing skills -from planning to distribution, encompass multiple channels, and providing the consumer with relevant and timely content at specific points in their purchase journey.
 The judges will also be looking for effectiveness metrics that demonstrate outstanding performance in pursuit of defined business objectives.

 In this technology-driven media eco-system, the opportunities for innovation are rife.
 These may include AR, AI, facial recognition technology, geo-location, or new developments in mobile or social.
 Content marketers are already at the forefront of innovation, and this award will recognise great examples of innovation, demonstrating its role in the marketing mix and its contribution to the overall success of a content marketing plan.

 Print continues to be a powerful and effective content marketing tool.
-This award is a development of the previous Best Brochure/Catalogue category, expanded to include magazines and other printed material including annual reports.
 Print plays different roles in the content mix, varying from brand awareness, reward, community or thought leadership to specific functions within the purchase funnel, including sales.
 The judges will be looking for outstanding examples of print, including design, visual impact, editorial, brand execution and affinity, and ROI.

 20. Best Social